huohuoren4/docs/python/pytest/reference_guides/api_reference.md

 - class **PytestWarning**

-    - Bases: `UserWarning`
+    - *Bases*: `UserWarning`

-    - Base class for all warnings emitted by pytest.
+    Base class for all warnings emitted by pytest.

 - class **PytestAssertRewriteWarning**

-    - Bases: `PytestWarning`
+    - *Bases*: `PytestWarning`

-    - Warning emitted by the pytest assert rewrite module.
+    Warning emitted by the pytest assert rewrite module.

 - class **PytestCacheWarning**

-    - Bases: `PytestWarning`
+    - *Bases*: `PytestWarning`

-    - Warning emitted by the cache plugin in various situations.
+    Warning emitted by the cache plugin in various situations.

 - class **PytestCollectionWarning**

-    - Bases: `PytestWarning`
+    - *Bases*: `PytestWarning`

-    - Warning emitted when pytest is not able to collect a file or symbol in a module.
+    Warning emitted when pytest is not able to collect a file or symbol in a module.

 - class **PytestConfigWarning**

-    - Bases: `PytestWarning`
+    - *Bases*: `PytestWarning`

-    - Warning emitted for configuration issues.
+    Warning emitted for configuration issues.

 - class **PytestDeprecationWarning**

-    - Bases: `PytestWarning`, `DeprecationWarning`
+    - *Bases*: `PytestWarning`, `DeprecationWarning`

-    - Warning class for features that will be removed in a future version.
+    Warning class for features that will be removed in a future version.

 - class **PytestExperimentalApiWarning**

-    - Bases: `PytestWarning`, `FutureWarning`
+    - *Bases*: `PytestWarning`, `FutureWarning`

-    - Warning category used to denote experiments in pytest.
+    Warning category used to denote experiments in pytest.

-    - Use sparingly as the API might change or even be removed completely in a future version.
+    Use sparingly as the API might change or even be removed completely in a future version.

 - class **PytestReturnNotNoneWarning**

-    - Bases: `PytestRemovedIn8Warning`
+    - *Bases*: `PytestRemovedIn8Warning`

-    - Warning emitted when a test function is returning value other than None.
+    Warning emitted when a test function is returning value other than None.

 - class **PytestRemovedIn8Warning**

-    - Bases: `PytestDeprecationWarning`
+    - *Bases*: `PytestDeprecationWarning`

-    - Warning class for features that will be removed in pytest 8.
+    Warning class for features that will be removed in pytest 8.

 - class **PytestRemovedIn9Warning**

-    - Bases: `PytestDeprecationWarning`
+    - *Bases*: `PytestDeprecationWarning`

-    - Warning class for features that will be removed in pytest 9.
+    Warning class for features that will be removed in pytest 9.

 - class **PytestUnhandledCoroutineWarning**

-    - Bases: `PytestReturnNotNoneWarning`
+    - *Bases*: `PytestReturnNotNoneWarning`

-    - Warning emitted for an unhandled coroutine.
+    Warning emitted for an unhandled coroutine.

-    - A coroutine was encountered when collecting test functions, but was not handled by any async-aware - plugin.
+    A coroutine was encountered when collecting test functions, but was not handled by any async-aware - plugin.
 Coroutine test functions are not natively supported.

 - class **PytestUnknownMarkWarning**

-    - Bases: `PytestWarning`
+    - *Bases*: `PytestWarning`

-    - Warning emitted on use of unknown markers.
+    Warning emitted on use of unknown markers.

-    - See How to mark test functions with attributes for details.
+    See How to mark test functions with attributes for details.

 - class **PytestUnraisableExceptionWarning**

-    - Bases: `PytestWarning`
+    - *Bases*: `PytestWarning`

-    - An unraisable exception was reported.
+    An unraisable exception was reported.

-    - Unraisable exceptions are exceptions raised in `__del__` implementations and similar situations when the exception cannot be raised as normal.
+    Unraisable exceptions are exceptions raised in `__del__` implementations and similar situations when the exception cannot be raised as normal.

 - class **PytestUnhandledThreadExceptionWarning**

-    - Bases: `PytestWarning`
+    - *Bases*: `PytestWarning`

-    - An unhandled exception occurred in a Thread.
+    An unhandled exception occurred in a Thread.

-    - Such exceptions don’t propagate normally.
+    Such exceptions don’t propagate normally.

 Consult the [Internal pytest warnings](https://docs.pytest.org/en/latest/how-to/capture-warnings.html#internal-warnings) section in the documentation for more information.